What Is Zinc?

 Researchers have found that if you have late-stage AMD in one eye, supplements called AREDS2 may slow down the worsening of AMD in your other eye.
 These supplements don’t stop early-stage AMD from progressing into intermediate-stage.
 Your doctor can help you know if AREDS2 supplements might help.
 (Note: AREDS2 is not a brand.
 AREDS is short for “Age-Related Eye Disease Studies.”)

 Zinc is a requirement for skin to function normally and to remain healthy.
 This is why products containing zinc have been used widely to treat skin conditions, including infections, acne, skin ulcers, and other skin disorders.

+You may have heard that zinc is good when you’ve got a cold.
 Research suggests that taking a zinc lozenge or syrup within 24 hours of cold symptoms starting can shorten the duration of a cold.
-However, intranasal zinc (zinc nasal spray) has been linked with the loss of smell which can be permanent.
+But it hasn’t been found to make a cold less miserable – just shorter.
+It’s not yet clear what the best dose is for that or how long you should take it.
+Be aware that intranasal zinc (zinc nasal spray) has been linked with a loss of smell that can be permanent.

 Zinc is in many foods that are part of a common diet, especially meat and seafood, and also whole grains, beans, and nuts.
-Here are seven foods with zinc:
+Here are some food sources of zinc:

 Another shellfish packed with zinc is crab.
 One serving of cooked Alaskan king crab (3 ounces) has 6.48 milligrams of zinc, which equates to 59% daily value.
 Eat plenty of shellfish to get a big dose of your daily zinc intake.